-We consider an off-campus program, such as a study abroad program or a domestic program focused on your area of study, to be an especially crucial element of your major.
-With few exceptions, our students participate in an off-campus programs, for a minimum of a semester, and in some cases, a whole year.
-We try to make it easy for you to fulfill your major requirements through such programs by accepting up to one-half of the credits toward your major as transfer credits.
+We consider an off-campus program, such as a study abroad program or a domestic program focused on a particular area of study, to be an especially crucial element of the major.
+Many students participate in an off-campus program, for a minimum of a semester, and in some cases, a whole year.
+We try to make it easy to fulfill the major requirements through such programs by accepting up to one-half of transfer credits towards completion of the degree.

 Planning for Study Abroad: When to Go